Oilfield Workers

 If an employer fails to keep proper records and is found in violation of the FLSA, an employee may still get back pay based on the worker’s records of pay and hours worked.

-Contact our Texas Oilfield Overtime Attorney
+Contact a Texas Oilfield Overtime Lawyer with Leichter Law Today

 Get in Touch